levanhung79/GstreamerAudioVideoConcat/README.md

 $ python3 MediaConcat.py <input folder> <output file path>

 3. Note:
+a.
 If <input folder> contains only video files or video files and audio files, app concatenates these files to create output video (in .ogv format)
+b.
 If <input folder> contains audio files and ONLY one image, app concatenates these audio files and combine with image file to create output video (in .ogv format)